 Bringing a Churning Claim to Arbitration

 Most negligence and fraud claims are resolved through FINRA arbitration.
-The process involves a neutral panel of arbitrators who review evidence, hear arguments, and make binding decisions on the dispute.
+The arbitration process involves a neutral panel of arbitrators who review evidence, hear arguments, and make binding decisions on the dispute.
+FINRA arbitration is known for its efficiency and focus on financial matters, providing a quicker and more cost-effective alternative to court proceedings.

 Turnover

-The dollar amount of opening buy transactions as compared to the average net worth or equity of the portfolio.
+Turnover refers to the dollar amount of opening buy transactions as compared to the average net worth or equity of the portfolio.
 The general rule of thumb is that if your portfolio has a turnover ratio of 400% or four times the average net worth of the account, then churning most likely took place.
 This calculation is one of the most important factors in these claims.

 Control